Why Is My Dog Not Pooping After Eating Chicken And Rice? (Understanding The Issue)

 Is It OK To Feed My Dog Chicken And Rice Every Day?

-You can still continue to feed your dog chicken and rice for its usual meals if there aren’t any adverse effects.
+You can continue feeding your dog chicken and rice as its usual meal if there aren’t any adverse effects.

 You can also switch out the rice for other types of plant matter such as pumpkin or sweet potato.